nasa/openmct/docs/src/tutorials/index.md

-Once running, you should be able to view Open MCT from your browser at http://localhost:8080/ (assuming the web server is running on port 8080, and OpenMCT is installed at the server's root path).
+Once running, you should be able to view Open MCT from your browser at http://localhost:8080/ (assuming the web server is running on port 8080, and Open MCT is installed at the server's root path).
 [Google Chrome](https://www.google.com/chrome/) is recommended for these tutorials, as Chrome is Open MCT's "test-to" browser.
 The browser cache can sometimes interfere with development (masking changes by